lllmonster/Data-Structure-And-Algorithm/Java/HeadFirstDesignPattern.md

 * Depend on abstractions.
 Do not depend on concrete classes.
 * Principle of Least Knowledge - talk only to you immediate friends.
 * Don't call us, we'll call you.
-* Keep each class to a single responsibility.
+* A class should have only one reason to change.

 OO Patterns
 * The Strategy Pattern: defines a family of algorithms, encapsulates each other and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.